 Sociology is the study of social life.
 It focuses on the interactions of people and institutions, and their influences upon each other.
 If you’re fascinated by the behavior of people in groups or in society, sociology is a major you should seriously consider.

-Sociology contains a number of specialty areas including social inequality, race and ethnic relations, urban studies, social movements, law and justice, marriage and family, gender, sexuality, culture and more.
+Sociology contains a number of specialty areas including social inequality, race and ethnic relations, urban studies, social movements, law and justice, marriage and family, gender, sexuality and culture.

 A CUC bachelor of arts degree in sociology provides a solid liberal arts foundation and real-world skills.
 Employers look for graduates with investigative skills and the ability to work with diverse groups.
 Sociology students acquire a sociological perspective, develop critical-thinking skills and practice scientific inquiry.
 Many students who choose sociology as a major go on to careers in law, business, education, government, social work and counseling.

 All full-time sociology faculty members have doctorates in sociology.
 They also have considerable real-world experience that allows them to bridge theory and practice in the classroom setting.
 You will benefit from one-on-one interaction with your professors.

 Types of sites that Concordia-Chicago students have completed their internship:

 - Various justice-related organizations, such as Chicago Alliance Against Racist and Political Repression

 Students can access applications and materials related to internships and jobs on the Resources tab of the Concordia Connect student portal.

 Visit the Illinois Women's Institute for Leadership for opportunities: www.IWILTrainingAcademy.org